beavillata/Bancomat/README.md

 5. **Manage transfers**: when transfers to external banks are performed they need to be validated, checking if the bank exists and if the card number is correct.
 The admin is responsible to do that and he can then decide to *Approve* or *Refuse* them.
 6. **Manage account**: the admin is able to enter customer's account by indicating the Card Number in order to fix problems or check movements;
 7. **Reactivate account**: when a user tries to login but uses a wrong pin for three consecutive times the account is automatically blocked.
 The admin is able to reactivate it under request of the customer.
+8. **Terminate**: closes the ATM's program.

 ## Security

 ### Encryption

 A system to store customer's data has been developed.
-To preserve those we elaborated an encryption method based on the XOR cipher.
+To preserve them we elaborated an encryption method based on the XOR cipher.
 The *csv* files are converted to *dat* using a secret key to make them unreadable.
 For educative reasons the *encrypter* file is included between the file and it is possible to convert files to read them.
 Normally this must be avoided.